joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 ## The how (how is security implemented)

-### securing every part of the system

-Most people that has come in contact with computer security have heard about the common techniques for connection security and end node security

-these are very good technologies. but the purpose is to secure the infrastructure, piece by piece, or as we call it in the industry, hop-by-hop security.
-This means that when for example sending an email, the email is encrypted in transit and in storage, but the parties delivering the mail are able to decrypt the message.
-This ability allows for weaknesses, either if there is a vulnerability at some part of the chain. or if some part of the chain is malicious.

 #### Email example for HBH

 1. sender creates email and encrypts it for her email server.